cmenguy/cmenguy.github.io/content/pages/resume.md

 ----

->  Data engineer with 6+ years of professional experience in the online advertising industry.
+>  Data science engineer with 8+ years of professional experience in the online advertising industry.
->  Fluent in Java and Python, intermediate in Scala and C++.
+>  Fluent in Java, Scala and Python, intermediate in R and C++.
 Comfortable with Unix/shell scripting.
->  Well-versed in big data technologies and applying data science techniques at scale in the cloud.
+>  Well-versed in big data technologies and applying data science and machine learning at scale in the cloud.

 ----